-Court Decides Pennsylvania Voting Map
+In Pennsylvania, New Court-Drawn Voting Map Could Shift Advantage To Democrats

 The various parties to the case approached the redistricting process differently.
 House and Senate Republicans worked largely with existing staff members who have previous Pennsylvania mapping experience.
 They said they didn't take partisanship into consideration at all, and ended up with a map with a relatively similar GOP advantage to the current one.

-Gov. Wolf, on the other hand, hired Tufts University professor Moon Duchin to consult on his map.
-Her analysis, he said, found that the map has "no partisan skew in comparison to over a billion randomly generated maps."
+On the other hand, Wolf, the governor, hired Tufts University professor Moon Duchin to consult on his map.
+Her analysis, the governor said, found that the map has "no partisan skew in comparison to over a billion randomly generated maps."

-The justices were advised by Nathan Persily, a Stanford Law professor with a background in drawing political district maps.
+The justices were advised by Nathan Persily, a Stanford law professor with a background in drawing political district maps.
 He has previously assisted judges in New York, Connecticut, North Carolina, Georgia and Maryland in redistricting cases.

 "We're going to have a Stanford professor come into Pennsylvania, and he's going to act as the prosecutor by presenting the evidence, he's going to act as the juror by evaluating the evidence, and he solely is going to act as a judge by ultimately ruling on the evidence and producing a map — one person — to the court for the people of Pennsylvania to live under," state Senate Majority Leader Jake Corman said in advance of today's announcement.

-Republicans are also calling the process foul.
-The court didn't file its full opinion until two days before the Legislature's deadline to submit a compromise map to Wolf.
+Republicans also are calling the process foul.
+The court didn't file its full opinion until two days before the legislature's deadline to submit a compromise map to Wolf.

-GOP leaders have said the lack of guidance is the reason they didn't start drawing a map in earnest until 48 hours before it was due — a decision that left them no time to get a vote from the Legislature.
-The map that they ultimately submitted was from the Legislature's two GOP leaders.

 Statehouse Republicans say the court is usurping the power of the legislative and executive branches, a situation that essentially creates a "constitutional crisis."